a-coding-Kat/rest-api/README.md

 Before running the tests you must initialize the database by running import_data.py.
 The tests will modify the database.
 Rerun import_data.py before starting the server.
+To use the tests on a test database, the database connection string in server.py needs to be adjusted to go to "database-test.db" instead of database.db.
+When starting the server, the test database will then be used.
+We tried to implement an automatic connection to the test database while testing, but this didn't work and it is on the TODO-list.

 ### Unit tests